NethServer/nethserver-cockpit/docs/docs/api/system-certificate.md

 If no input has been provided, the helper will return the list of all available certificates.

-To retrieve a certificate, pass the `name` paramater to the read helper.
+To retrieve a certificate, pass the `name` parameter to the read helper.

 Example:
 ```bash